 Identifying the problems that led you to addiction can be absolutely vital in helping you follow a path to recovery.
 Once you know the problem that you are using your addiction to cope with, we can help you create a plan that will help you move toward overcoming it.

 If you or someone you love is struggling with an addiction, please don’t wait.
 Help is available!
-Call my office now at (805) 644-0461.
+Receive confidential help, no matter where you are in the world!
+Call my office now at (805) 256-0372.
 Let’s begin working together to break the cycle!